-24 Technologies such as batteries and pumped hydropower storage (which can never create new electricity, but only shift it) are always energy-constrained.
-Technologies like dispatchable hydropower CSP with thermal energy storage, which have fixed budgets of energy flowing into them, are typically energy-constrained (if, in our PLEXOS dispatch, they dispatched all the energy that was available to them), but they also can be classified as non-energy-constrained (in the more rare occurrences where they have not expended all their available energy).
-Therefore, whether a generator is energy-constrained is not an immutable characteristic of the generator; it also depends on how it was dispatched.
+29 Technologies such as batteries and pumped hydropower storage (which can never create new electricity but only shift it) are always energy constrained.
+Technologies such as dispatchable hydropower CSP with thermal energy storage, which have fixed budgets of energy flowing into them, are typically energy constrained (if, in our PLEXOS dispatch, they dispatched all the energy that was available to them), but they also can be classified as nonenergy-constrained (in the more rare occurrences in which they have not expended all their available energy).
+Therefore, whether a generator is energy constrained is not an immutable characteristic of the generator; it also depends on how it was dispatched.